 Organic ag can mitigate climate change, industry tells congress

-Organic growing techniques could be part of the solution for slowing or reversing climate change – that’s what the industry told Congress last week.
+Organic growing techniques could be part of the solution for slowing or reversing climate change – that’s what the industry told Congress recently.

-Members of the Organic Trade Association (OTA) held a “virtual fly-in” last week, lobbying lawmakers for policy encouraging sustainable agricultural practices, including those mastered by organic growers, to counteract climate change.
+Members of the Organic Trade Association (OTA) participated in a “virtual fly-in” Sept.
+21-Oct.
+2, lobbying lawmakers for policy encouraging sustainable agricultural practices, including those mastered by organic growers, to counteract climate change.

 Agriculture is poised to play a big role in climate change policy, OTA CEO Laura Batcha said in a media call after the lobbying event.
 Organic growers – who are certified not to use artificial fertilizers or chemicals and who use techniques, such as growing cover crops, to build soils and control pests and weeds – may be at an advantage.

 “We believe very strongly that the policies and programs have to be science-based, data-driven and really meaningful,” Batcha said.
 Climate-change agricultural policies need to produce measurable outcomes in terms of the farms’ practices and measurable outcomes.
 “In that kind of rubric, we trust that organic agriculture will fare well.
 These are practices that have been part of organic certification for decades now and organic farmers are well-versed in them and we’re prepared to embrace the most verifiable, data-driven programs that can be brought forward.”

 Many organic growers already have reason to be concerned about climate change.

 California, which accounts for 40% of all organic production in the U.S., was amid farm-disrupting wildfires that are thought to be worsening over the years with climate change.